AdobeDocs/analytics-platform.en/help/getting-started/consistency-rcdp-cja.md

 Real-time CDP requires point-in-time profile stitching using the latest ID graph.

-* Real-time CDP is designed to assemble profile information in real-time for activation.
+* Real-time CDP is designed to assemble profile information in real time for activation.

-* It can accommodate in real-time all changes to the set identifiers for a given user.
+* It can accommodate in real time all changes to the set identifiers for a given user.

 * The lookback window is controlled by the segment definition.